 Nitrofurantoin and pregnancy

-Nitrofurantoin may be taken during pregnancy, but it is generally best avoided in the third trimester because there's a small chance it could cause problems with your baby's red blood cells.
+You can take nitrofurantoin during pregnancy.
+It's generally recommended to avoid it towards the end of pregnancy.
+There's a small chance it could cause problems with your baby's red blood cells.

-Most babies will not have this problem, but your doctor may recommend a different antibiotic if you are in the third trimester of pregnancy.
+Most babies will not have this problem, but your doctor may recommend a different antibiotic if you are more than 28 weeks pregnant.

 Nitrofurantoin and breastfeeding

-If your doctor or health visitor says your baby is healthy, you can take nitrofurantoin while breastfeeding.
+If your baby is healthy, you can usually take nitrofurantoin while breastfeeding, but talk to your doctor or pharmacist first.

 Do not take nitrofurantoin while breastfeeding if your baby has: